Workflow-Experts/claude-marketing-toolkit/seo-aeo-specialist/README.md

 **Two ways to use this:**

 The **skill** is what you want most of the time.
-Upload it once, and Claude loads it automatically whenever you're doing something SEO-related — writing a blog post, building a landing page, creating FAQ content.
+Upload it once, and Claude loads it automatically whenever you're doing something SEO-related.
+Writing a blog post, building a landing page, creating FAQ content.
 You don't need to tell it to use SEO knowledge; it just does.

 The **project instructions** are for when you want a dedicated SEO workspace.
 Create a project, paste them in, and every conversation in that project is geared toward SEO from the start.
 Good for keyword research sessions and content audits.